Frequently asked questions.

 What is Spitfire and where do I read it?

 Spitfire is my queer, polyamorous dragon shifter romance novel.
 It contains dragons, monsters, blood magic, magical bonds, romance, violence, and people who are very bad at dealing with their emotions.
-You can buy it on Amazon!
+It is the first of four books in a series.

 When will Firebrand update again?